All spoilers for The Maze Runner and Maze Runner: The Scorch Trials are unmarked. You Have Been Warned!

 - Alas, Poor Villain: Ava Paige is shot in the back by Janson after suffering a Heel Realization and deciding she'll stop testing the immunes.
 Her last words before she's shot are promising Thomas she'll leave them alone.
 In contrast, Janson's death at the hands of a pair of Cranks is quite satisfying.

 - Ascended Extra: A minor example: While Newt is still a main character in the book, he's not present or on the sidelines for a good portion due to him getting the Flare and being taken by Cranks.
 He's present the entire time in the movie, which means we get to see every painful minute of his transformation into a Crank.
 Yay.

 - Asshole Victim: It's hard for the audience to feel sympathy with the deaths of Ava Paige and Janson — the former slightly less than the latter as she was well on her way to a HeelFace Turn as in the books before Janson murders her in cold blood.

-- Back for the Finale: Gally returns to help the heroes fight WCKD in the final film.Newt: How is this possible?
-We watched you die!
+- Back for the Finale: Gally returns to help the heroes fight WCKD in this film.Newt: How?
+How is this possible?
+We watched you die.